Hejtmus/svelte-lightbox/README.md

 Enables thumbnail to be different from an actual image.
 In that case thumbnail has to be included as child component with prop slot equal to "thumbnail".
 Default `false`.

+### thumbnailClasses `string`

+Standard HTML "class" for lightbox thumbnail parent div, this class applies to both, automatically generated thumbnail and custom thumbnail (`<LightboxThumbnail>`, keep in mind that `thumbnailClass` styles parent div and not directly thumbnail).

+### thumbnailStyle `string `

+Standard HTML "style" for lightbox thumbnail.
+Same as `thubmnailClasses`, but this is style.

 ### modalClasses `string`

 Standard HTML "class" for lightbox modal.